lmveprog/probedetectiondeeplearning/README.md

 # Probe Detection with Deep Learning

-Detection of the ultrasonic thickness measurement probe in Elios3 drone images — candidate assignment, Mathieu Astruc.
+Detection of the ultrasonic thickness measurement probe

 A fine-tuned YOLO11n takes an image and returns the probe bounding box, or reports that no probe is present. **Results on a leakage-free validation